 - Always use extension tubing with a leg bag.
-This will keep the leg bag on the calf and not put tension on the catheter.
-The extension can be cut to fit the length of the person’s leg.
+This will keep the leg bag in place on the calf and prevent tension on the catheter.
+The extension tubing can be cut to fit the length of the person’s leg.
 A nurse can help you decide what length is required.

-- Remember to keep a large loop in the catheter from where it exits the body to the extension tubing to prevent tugging and the catheter accidentally being pulled out.
+- Remember to keep a large loop in the catheter tubing from the point where it exits the body to the extension tubing in order to prevent tugging or tension and the catheter accidentally being pulled out.

 - Keep in mind that once the urinary catheter is in place, there will always be some bacteria in the bladder.
 This is considered the new norm.

 - If the bacteria causes symptoms of an infection such as fever, chills, or abdominal pain, an antibiotic will need to be prescribed.
 Confusion is another symptom of a systemic urine infection.
 If any of these symptoms are present, notify the person’s doctor or nurse practitioner straight away.

-- Drinking fluids to flush the kidneys and bladder, as mentioned earlier, can help reduce the risk of infections.
+- As mentioned earlier, drinking fluids to flush the kidneys and bladder can help reduce the risk of infections.

-- Pure cranberry juice or capsules helps prevents bacteria from adhering to the bladder wall and being able to establish a colony and grow.
+- Pure cranberry juice or capsules helps prevents bacteria from adhering to the bladder wall and establishing a colony which may result in a systemic infection.